-- Complexity is an emerging field, rooted primarily in physics, that considers complex adaptive systems and their evolution, including self-organization. - Complexity has applications in physics and many other disciplines, such as biological evolution. - Chaos is a field that studies systems whose properties depend extremely sensitively on some variables and whose evolution is impossible to predict. - Chaotic systems may be simple or complex. - Studies of chaos have led to methods for understanding and predicting certain chaotic behaviors.
+- Complexity is an emerging field, rooted primarily in physics, that considers complex adaptive systems and their evolution, including self-organization. - Complexity has applications in physics and many other disciplines, such as biological evolution.

-· High-temperature superconductors are materials that
+- Chaos is a field that studies systems whose properties depend extremely sensitively on some variables and whose evolution is impossible to predict. - Chaotic systems may be simple or complex. - Studies of chaos have led to methods for understanding and predicting certain chaotic behaviors.

-- become superconducting at temperatures well above a few kelvin. - The critical temperature T_c is the temperature below which a material is superconducting. - Some high-temperature superconductors have verified T_c s above 125 K, and there are reports of T_c s as high as 250 K.
+- High-temperature superconductors are materials that become superconducting at temperatures well above a few kelvin. - The critical temperature Tc is the temperature below which a material is superconducting.